ptzagk/haul/docs/hmr/Setup.md

     });
   }
   ```
-* If you have a multi root component, all of the paths should be to the root component and each of the root components should have a separate `module.hot.accept` call:
+* If you have a __multi root component__, all of the paths should point to the root component and each of the root components should have a separate `module.hot.accept` call:
   ```javascript
   // file: index.js
   import Root1 from './Root1';